Urgent vs Important: Why Choosing Wrong Can Derail Your Dreams

 The Battle of Urgent vs Important

 We live in an uber-connected world.
-And every blinking, buzzing, or ringing device we keep on our techie utility belts helps us stay even more connected day and night.
+Every blinking, buzzing, or ringing device we keep on our techie utility belts helps us stay even more connected day and night.

 And do you know what that atmosphere creates?